How To Use I Ching Coins With The Book Of Changes

 The “I” is pronounced “E” and speaks to both the intellect and imagination.
 Also, “I” refers to “change”, which clarifies why the I Ching has been dubbed The Book of Changes in the English language.
 It denotes “simplicity”, indicating a profound connection with the natural world.

-Today, the I Ching serves as a fortune telling oracle and tool to explore the future changes of life.
+Today, the I-Ching serves as a fortune telling oracle and tool to explore the future changes of life.
 Excepting the Bible, the I Ching is the most translated book.
 With the passage of time, its devotees have added commentaries.
 Like the Bible, we can’t be positive about who wrote the main text in the beginning.
 We do know Confucius wrote the latest commentary, “Ten Wings”.

 Fu- Hsi (Fuxi), a mythic ruler, was a Divine being with the body of a snake.
 Traditionally, he receives credit for developing the original “Eight Forces of Nature and their Trigrams”.